Platform-OS/pos-module-core/README.md

 You can register your module and theme into the **module registry** with `hook_module_info`.
 In this info file, you can define your module's name, version, type (module or theme), and dependencies.
 Module registry will handle **dependency management** and **outdated versions**.

-There are **module helper** functions to check if a module or theme exists in the system, so that the other modules can use installed ones without hard dependencies.
+There are **module helper** functions to check if a module or theme exists in the system so that the other modules can use installed ones without complex dependencies.

 The core module also provides a command and the graphql mutation for **email sending**.

 ## Installation

-Currently suggested approach is to use git submodules.
-It will be replaced with pOS module manager in the feature.
-For now, ensure `modules` directory exists in your root directory and add a git submodule:
+The currently suggested approach is to use git submodules.
+It will be replaced with a pOS module manager in the feature.
+For now, ensure the `modules` directory exists in your root directory and add a git submodule:

-`mkdir modules && git submodule add --name core git@github.com:Platform-OS/pos-module-core.git modules/core`
+`git submodule add --name core git@github.com:Platform-OS/pos-module-core.git modules/core`

 To update your modules to the newest version, use `git submodule update --recursive --remote`